HTangl/Model-U/README.md

 5. Scroll down and turn on the "SMT Assembly" slider, leave everything default and then click "Confirm"
 ![](https://github.com/HTangl/Model-U/blob/main/JLC%20Ordering%20Guide%20Pics/Step%2004.png?raw=true)

-6. On the next page add the BOM and CPL files from the "Model-U JLC Files" folder.
+6. On the next page add the BOM and CPL files from the "Model-UD JLC Files" folder.
 Then select the "Single Piece" button and then click "NEXT"
 ![](https://github.com/HTangl/Model-U/blob/main/JLC%20Ordering%20Guide%20Pics/Step%2005.png?raw=true)

 7. On this page just leave everything default and click "NEXT"